 Steamship Line/Carrier (VOCC – Vessel Operating Common Carrier): The company who owns and operates the ships that brings the containers into the country.

 Most common term used.
-It means your shipper (aka seller), pays for all associated charges at origin excluding Freight.
+It means the shipper (seller), pays for all associated charges at origin excluding Freight.
 It includes, but not limited to: local drayage, export customs clearance at origin, warehouse charges and port fees.
 Most exporters shipping via FOB includes all the FOB charges in the final product pricing.

-Ex-Work Term: Unlike FOB, Ex-W is where the buyer (aka importer) pays for everything.
+Ex-Work Term: Unlike FOB, Ex-W is where the buyer (the importer) pays for everything.